circleci/circleci-docs/jekyll/_cci2/contexts.md

 2. Context environment variables (assuming the user has access to the Context).
 3. Environment variables set with the `environment` key of a `run` step.
 4. Environment variables declared inside a shell command in a `run` step, for example `FOO= bar make install`.

+## Send Feedback on Contexts

+We're interested in your feedback on how Contexts can evolve.
+Read more about our proposed roadmap and offer suggestions in the [contexts discussion](https://discuss.circleci.com/t/contexts-feedback/13908).